Skatinger/CDCProject/README.md

 `rebar get-deps` fetches all necessary dependencies.
 Once done, compile the project with `rebar compile`.

-Then you can run it using the script `./run_locally.sh`.
+Then you can run it using the script `./run_local.sh`.

 To look at the current simulation state open `localhost:8080` on your browser.

 ## Customization
-In config/config.json you can change the gridsize.
-It is read in by the running-script.
+In the run_local.sh script you can change the size of the simulation in the master:start() call.
 There is a Makefile included which compiles just the project files without dependencies.
 To just test the server without the simulation you can run `./test_server.sh` This lets you